concourse/rfcs/075-k8s-runtime/proposal.md

 # Proposal

 ## Worker Mapping
-In the [k8s POC](https://github.com/concourse/concourse/issues/5209) a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in a [cluster](https://kubernetes.io/docs/concepts/architecture/) represent a single Concourse worker.
-This makes sense to us as it works with the multi-tenancy nature of Kubernetes and allows the Kubernetes cluster operator to manage and isolate Concourse workloads via the targeted namespace.
+A K8s Concourse worker would be represented by a K8s worker + K8s namespace.
+This was the mapping suggested in the [k8s POC](https://github.com/concourse/concourse/issues/5209), where a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in a [cluster](https://kubernetes.io/docs/concepts/architecture/) represented a single Concourse worker.

+This leverages multi-tenant nature of Kubernetes and allows the Kubernetes cluster operator to manage and isolate Concourse workloads via the targeted namespace.
+It also allows an operator to configure capacity in a Concourse worker using [Resource Quotas](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/).

 With this mapping a single Kubernetes cluster can represent multiple workers and manage resources based on namespaces.

 ## Storage
 Currently planning to use an image registry.
 [See RFC 74 for more details](https://github.com/concourse/rfcs/pull/77) and other options considered.